KKarmugil/scrape-reddit-video-maker/README.md

 When first time running script it will ask client Id, client secret, user agent and it stores all info to a config file next time running script will not ask any details right now subreddit is default to r/askreddit

-Enter number of Posts
+Enter number of Posts:-

 ![alt text](https://i.imgur.com/YmWkdaf.png)

-Render video and out to a folder called result
+Render video and out to a folder called result:-

 ![alt text](https://i.imgur.com/9vF3e69.png)